 - What is the mode of payment for Repatriation and Non-Repatriation Basis?

 Repatriable Basis.
 Payments for the purchase of the units may be made by Indian Rupee drafts purchased abroad, or by cheques drawn on the NRE/FCNR Account of the investor, payable at the city where the application form is accepted by any HDFC Investor Service Centres.

 Non-Repatriable Basis.
 Payments for the purchase of the units may be made by Indian Rupee drafts purchased abroad, or by cheques / demand drafts drawn on the NRE / FCNR / NRO / NRSR / NRNR account of the investor, payable at the city where the application form is accepted by any HDFC Investor Service Centres.

 FII Investors.
 FIIs may pay for their subscription amounts by Indian Rupee drafts purchased abroad, or from funds held in a Foreign Currency account or Non-resident Rupee account maintained in a designated branch of an authorised dealer.
 The Indian Rupee drafts/cheques should be made payable at a city where the application is accepted by any HDFC Investor Service Centres.

 - Will the fund accept an NRI application with an overseas bank account detail?

 - How will the redemption proceeds be paid?

-Redemption proceeds will be paid by cheque.
+Redemption proceeds may be paid by cheque.
 The cheque will be payable to the first unitholder and will include the bank account number.
-Alternatively the redemption proceeds will be credited directly to the investor’s bank account.
+Alternatively the redemption proceeds may be credited directly to the investor’s (First Holder) bank account.
 This facility is available with select banks as mentioned in our application forms.